The Lifelong Activist: How to Change the World Without Losing Your Way

-Note: The entire text of The Lifelong Activist is now online.
+Note: The entire text of The Lifelong Activist, including some translations, is now online.

 The Lifelong Activist: How to Change the World Without Losing Your Way (Lantern Books, 2006) shows you how to live a happy and productive life that includes a strong progressive mission.
 Whether you’re an activist, organizer, artist, student, teacher, human services worker, volunteer, or simply a concerned citizen, The Lifelong Activist will teach you the five key disciplines that bring success.
 They are: